adrische/write-ups/How to write a CV in the age of AI.md

 * It still takes time to make a proper professional solution, for example if you have errors in the formatting of the automatically generated files.
 Currently I don't know whether AI also reduces the time to a full professional solution as much as it reduces the time to a first working prototype.
 * You absolutely need to review the AI output.

 Personally, I don't actually recommend following an approach like this and would definitely recommend to still write everything by yourself.
+The background to this post is that I worked on a project to automate this process and found the above workflow which is essentially trivial and achieves what I wanted.
+Now I can work on other projects!

 I sometimes review CVs, please don't hesitate to reach out.
 I got [positive feedback](https://github.com/adrische/quant-jobs-zurich/blob/master/CV-review-feedback.txt).